ali5ter/workshop-air-monitor/README.md

 Adafruit sell [the amazing BME680](https://learn.adafruit.com/adafruit-bme680-humidity-temperature-barometic-pressure-voc-gas) providing the remaining environmental sensing I wanted.

 I took advantage of the adafruit_blinka python library to use the CircuitPython hardware API that talks I2C and SPI protocols that sensors often use.
-Adafruit [explains this and how to install this lib onto your Linux SBC](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) and I also put the associated commands into the [install.sh](install.sh) script for repeatability.
+Adafruit [explains this and how to install this lib onto your Linux SBC](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi).
+As explained below, I provide a script to install the nessesary sensor support.

 ### Motion